 How to Create a Tropical Container Garden

-Lush, tropical foliage and fragrant, long-lasting blooms make eucomis pineapple lilies a welcome addition to any tropical garden, and they play nicely with the other plants in this collection.
-Alstroemeria Lucky is a lovely, white blooming variety with a rich, rosy flush at the throat of every bloom.
-Caladium Sweetheart's rosy pink foliage ensures flower-bright color all season long.
+Striking emerald leaves and fragrant, long-lasting blooms make Pineapple Lilies a welcome addition to any tropical container garden.
+Plus, they play nicely and look positively sensational when paired with Alstroemeria Lucky, a plant producing lovely, white flowers with a rich, rosy flush at the throat of every bloom.
+The cherry on top of this dreamy display is the rosy pink foliage of Caladium Sweetheart, which stays flower-bright all season long.

-Remember that planting closely, densely, to form and almost jungle-like effect is one of the keys to a tropical garden look.
-Plan for a combination of plants that provide different levels, with a tall, and medium and a low or trailing tropical container plants.
+- Plan for a combination of plants that provide different levels, with tall, medium, and low or trailing species.